2019 NCAA women's basketball bracket: Printable tournament .PDF | NCAA.com

 NCAA women's basketball tournament: Schedule

-The Selection Show is set for 7 p.m.
-ET on Monday, March 18.
-The tournament then starts with games on Friday, March 21, at campus sites.
+The 2019 NCAA tournament starts with games on Friday, March 21, at campus sites.
 The First and Second Rounds will be March 21 through Monday, March 25.
 After that, action moves to the Regionals at four sites: Albany, N.Y.; Chicago; Greensboro, N.C. and Portland, Ore.
 Those games will be March 29 through April 1.

 |REGIONAL SITE